Sviatko124/network_scanner/README.md

 To run the tool, just type: python3 network_scanner.py and then the appropriate arguments.

 To get a list of arguments, type -h after the program name.

+IMPORTANT!
+This tool is only for educational purposes only and is to be used with consent.
+Misuse of this tool can get you into serious trouble and I do not encourage illegal shenanigans.
+Thank you.